 Although many of the available features have been consolidated into specific trims, with even more coming standard for the new year, there is still room for customization in the form of a variety of optional packages and standalone features.
 The Platinum Package ($3,650 - $4,850) replaces last year's Platinum trim and is available on the Premium Luxury and Sport trims.
 It adds 20-inch wheels, tri-zone climate control, a 14-speaker sound system, built-in navigation, premium carpet floor mats, semi-aniline leather upholstery, a choice of unique interior trims, a performance adaptive suspension, and rear pedestrian alert.
 The Driver Assist Package ($1,300), also for the Premium Luxury and Sport, installs adaptive cruise control, enhanced automatic braking, and reverse automatic braking.
 The Cargo Convenience Package ($995) for the Luxury and Premium Luxury adds assist steps and roof rack cross rails.

 With the loss of the base XT5 from 2019, the Luxury trim is the new entry-level model, and it certainly comes well-equipped.
 Unfortunately, it still retains its higher price tag from last year.
-But, it is the cheapest model available for 2020 and is also the best value for money.
+But, it is the cheapest Cadillac XT5 for 2020 and is also the best value for money.
 It comes equipped with plenty of advanced safety features like forward collision avoidance and lane departure warning, as well as all the modern infotainment features you could need on a family SUV, such as smartphone integration, SiriusXM, and an eight-speaker sound system.
-Unfortunately, it can't be equipped with the V6 engine, and added blind-spot monitoring and rear cross-traffic alert cost extra.
+Unfortunately, it can't be equipped with the V6 engine like the upper specs, and added blind-spot monitoring and rear cross-traffic alert cost extra.
 It may be worth it to look at the V6 Premium Luxury for an additional $5k, but frankly, at that price, you might as well shop for something German.

 While the XT5 is quite large for its compact SUV classification, the XT4 perfectly fits into the subcompact category.
 As such, it is quite a bit smaller than its big brother, which translates to a lot less cargo space, only 22.5 cubic feet, but it doesn't sacrifice much on the passenger capacity front.
-In most other regards, the XT4 is just a smaller mirror image of the XT5.
+In most other regards, reviews of the XT4 read much the same as those of the XT5.
 It comes in the same three trim levels with almost the exact same list of features.
 However, it never gets access to the stronger V6 engine, being stuck with the 237-hp turbocharged four-cylinder across the range.
 The weak powertrain performs better on the smaller model, but it's still significantly worse than the XT5's V6.
 Despite its lower starting price of $36,690 and slightly better fuel economy, the XT4 just doesn't make sense when there are better crossovers on offer, while the XT5 at least makes some sense.